ddspog/mongo/README.md

 ## Mocking

-You can mock some functionalities of this package, by mocking the mgo called functions mgo.ParseURL and mgo.Dial.
+You can mock some functions of this package, by mocking the mgo called functions mgo.ParseURL and mgo.Dial.
 Use the MockMongoSetup presented on this package (only in test environment), like: